What is Appearex?

-Biotin is a form of vitamin B found in foods.
-Biotin helps the body break down fats, carbohydrates, and other substances.
+Appearex, also known as Vitamin B7, is a form of vitamin B found in foods.
+This medicine helps the body break down fats, carbohydrates, and proteins into energy.

-Biotin has been used in alternative medicine as a likely effective aid in treating or preventing biotin deficiency.
-Biotin deficiency can be caused by malnutrition, rapid weight loss, long-term tube feeding, and other medical conditions.
+Appearex is likely effective in alternative medicine as an aid in treating or preventing low levels of biotin.
+Low levels of biotin can be caused by malnutrition, rapid weight loss, long-term tube feeding, and other medical conditions.

-Biotin has also been used to treat seborrhea (skin rash) in babies.
-However, research has shown that biotin may not be effective in treating this condition.
+Appearex has also been used to treat the sypmptoms of multiple sclerosis (MS) and seborrhea (in babies).
+However, research has shown that this medicine may not be effective in treating these conditions.

-It is not certain whether biotin is effective in treating any medical condition.
+It is not certain whether Appearex is effective in treating any medical condition.
 Medicinal use of this product has not been approved by the FDA.
-Biotin should not be used in place of medication prescribed for you by your doctor.
+This medicine should not be used in place of medication prescribed for you by your doctor.

 Follow all directions on the product label and package.
 Tell each of your healthcare providers about all your medical conditions, allergies, and all medicines you use.

-You should not use this product if you are allergic to biotin.
+You should not use this product if you are allergic to Appearex.

-Before using biotin, talk to your healthcare provider.
-Your dose needs may be different:
+Before using Appearex, talk to your healthcare provider.
+Your dose needs may be different if you:

 Do not give any herbal/health supplement to a child without medical advice.